 It is no secret that the trucking industry has powerful lobbyists in Washington.
 When conflicts arise between safety and financial interests, these lobbyists encourage laws that protect the trucking industry’s financial interest.
 Oddly, even the trucking industry seems to recognize that $750,000 is not a sufficient amount of coverage to pay for the severe injuries caused by trucks and big rigs.
 Fair Warning reports that the Trucking Alliance encourages its members to maintain “significantly higher” coverage than the federal minimum.
 Trucking companies are subject to judgments against them for any legal judgments not covered by liability insurance, but such judgments are very rarely paid.

 It is also important to note that, while the cost of medical care has spiked dramatically since 1983, the amount of coverage available to pay for truck accident injuries has not.
-Fair Warning estimates that that same amount of coverage, adjusted for inflation, would equate to $2.2 million in 2017.
+Fair Warning estimates that the same amount of coverage, adjusted for inflation, would equate to $2.2 million in 2017.
 But the minimum continues to defy inflation - let alone the exponential costs of American health care.
 It has become increasingly difficult to find anyone who benefits from the stagnant minimum liability coverage.

 How Injury Victims are Harmed By Stagnant Insurance Coverage

 But what happens when a trucking company does not have sufficient coverage?
-This is a frequent problem for victims or are seriously injured or killed in trucking accident.
+This is a frequent problem for victims who are seriously injured or killed in trucking accident.
 Fair Warning reports on one such tragic case out of Ohio.
 Ed Slattery lost his wife, Susan, in a big rig accident on the Ohio Turnpike in 2010.
 His two young sons, who were also in the car, were critically injured.
 Slattery notes that $750,000 wouldn’t have paid for his sons’ initial hospital bills - let alone their future medical care, or the wrongful death of his wife.
 In such a situation, the family members left behind often have no choice but to settle for the company’s policy limits.
-They are then left to foot the bill for medical bills which caused by the negligence of someone else.
+They are then left to foot the bill for medical expenses caused by the negligence of someone else.